dense-analysis/denseanalysis-org/content/about/organization.md

 #### Function

-As Secretary, Georgi acts as the organization's primary record keeper.
-Any and all matters relating to the organization which require documentation are his primary responsibility.
+As Second Vice President, Georgi assumes all duties of the President when neither the President or Vice President are able.
+Georgi is firmly embedded as a key member of the board essential to the future vision of what the organization aims to achieve.

-### Oliver Taylor-Knight - Director
+### Oliver Taylor-Knight - Secretary

 Oliver acts as an adviser to the Dense Analysis board.
 Pulling from experience in IT support, Oliver brings a human element to the board, and a much-needed